-A rub of Grill Mates® Montreal Steak Seasoning, lemon peel and dill weed provides delicious flavor for salmon on the grill.
+A rub of Grill Mates® Montreal Steak Seasoning, lemon peel and dill weed provide delicious flavor for salmon on the grill.
 McCormick Grill Mates Montreal Steak Seasoning is made with coarse salt, black pepper, red pepper, garlic, onion, sunflower oil and paprika.
 It’s the essential seasoning blend for grilling steaks, chops and fillets this summer.
 Get the recipe here.

 Grilled Salmon with Balsamic Butter Sauce

 Make salmon really special with Grill Mates® Montreal Chicken Seasoning and a rich butter sauce flavored with balsamic vinegar and Dijon mustard.
-McCormick Grill Mates Montreal Chicken Seasoning is made with garlic, onion, salt, red pepper, orange peel, paprika, green bell pepper lemon juice solids and natural flavors.
-It’s a natural compliment to salmon and the balsamic mustard butter sauce ties all the flavors together in a delicious glaze.
+McCormick Grill Mates Montreal Chicken Seasoning is made with garlic, onion, salt, red pepper, orange peel, paprika, green bell pepper lemon juice solids, and natural flavors.
+It’s a natural complement to salmon and the balsamic mustard butter sauce ties all the flavors together in a delicious glaze.
 Get the recipe here.

 Mesquite Lime Grilled Peel and Eat Shrimp